 AN ORDINANCE AMENDING A SCHEDULE FOR ALLOWED AND PROHIBITED USES FOR COMMERCIAL AND INDUSTRIAL ZONING DISTRICTS

 WHEREAS, Lake Point City (“City”) is authorized under Utah Code Ann.
-Section 10-20-501 to adopt a set of allowed and prohibited uses for commercial and industrial zoning districts, in order to better regulate development with the purpose of providing conformity and order to development within the City; and
+Section 10-20-501 to adopt a set of allowed and prohibited uses for Multiple-Use and commercial and industrial zoning districts, in order to better regulate development with the purpose of providing conformity and order to development within the City; and

-WHEREAS, the City Council previously adopted regulations regarding the allowed and prohibited uses for commercial and industrial zoning districts on May 15, 2024, and subsequently ratified that decision in Ordinance 2024-07, codified as Section 13.5.2. of the Lake Point City Code, and as subsequently amended by Ordinance 2023-23; and
+WHEREAS, the City Council previously adopted regulations regarding the allowed and prohibited uses for multiple-use and commercial and industrial zoning districts on May 15, 2024, and subsequently ratified that decision in Ordinance 2024-07, codified as Section 13.5.2. of the Lake Point City Code, and as subsequently amended by Ordinance 2023-23; and

 WHEREAS, the City desires to better regulate development activity in a manner that best serves the public and provides for the public good; and

-WHEREAS, the Planning Commission has recommended to the City Council a schedule that would allow or prohibit certain uses in Commercial and Industrial Zoning Districts and a public hearing has been held in conformance with Utah Code Ann.
+WHEREAS, the Planning Commission has recommended to the City Council a schedule that would allow or prohibit certain uses in Multiple Use and Commercial and Industrial Zoning Districts and a public hearing has been held in conformance with Utah Code Ann.
 Section 10-9a-101 et seq. and any related requirements; and

 NOW, THEREFORE, BE IT ORDAINED by the Lake Point City Council as follows: